kenny24-lab/Delicious-Dining/README.md

 ### Our Vision

-To become a leading online restaurant and food delivery service by providing convenient and enjoyable dining experiences.
+To become a leading online restaurant and food delivery service by offering convenient and enjoyable dining experiences.

 ---